 Data members and function members that don't operate on the instance of the type, but rather on the type itself, must be marked as static.
 The Test.Main and Console.WriteLine methods are static methods.
-The Console class is actually a static class, which means that all of its members are static.
-You never actually create instances of a Console-one console is shared across the entire application.
+The Console class is actually a static class, which means all its members are static.
+You never actually create instances of a Console-one console is shared across the whole application.

-Let's contrast instance with static members.
-In the following code, the instance field Name pertains to an instance of a particular Panda, whereas Population pertains to the set of all Panda instances:
+To contrast instance with static members, the instance field Name pertains to an instance of a particular Panda, whereas Population pertains to the set of all Panda instances:

 '''

 public class Panda

-{

-public string Name; // Instance field
+public string Name;

+// Instance field

 public static int Population; // Static field

+'''